owenmackwood/connn/README.md

 an undergraduate AI course I took (many years ago now).
 In contrast to that course, the objective of the course I taught was not just to teach them about AI, but also good software development practices.
 My students came from various backgrounds, and most had limited software development experience.
 As such, I created a few lessons to try and get them up to speed as quickly as possible.
-The content of those lessons can be found in this repo's [Wiki](https://github.com/owenmackwood/connn/wiki).
+The content of those lessons can be found in the [Wiki](https://github.com/owenmackwood/connn/wiki).

 ## Requirements